 What Can You Do There?

 Visit Machu Picchu.
-It is an archeological gem and one of the most well-preserved Inca cities.
+It is a 7th Wonder of the World, and one of the most well-preserved Inca cities.

-It was built for the Inca ruler, and the upper classes.
+It is believed, because we don’t really know, that it was built for the Inca ruler and the upper classes.
 They were trying to get away from the Spanish Conquests who were destroying everything in sight.

 Machu Picchu is a settlement with over 150 buildings: houses, baths, temples, and sanctuaries.

-There are more than 100 flights of stairs, each carved from one slab of rock!
+There are more than 100 flights of stairs, each carved from an individual slab of rock!

-The Incas were incredible masons and cut the stones to fit without mortar.
+The Incas were incredible masons and cut the stones to fit without mortar, called ashlar.

-They fit so well you could not put a knife blade between them.
+They fit so well you could not put a knife blade between the stones.

 Sheer people-power pushed the rocks up that hill, a lot of them weighing fifty tons!